learn-co-curriculum/devops-m3-sql-select/README.md

 LIMIT [count];
 ```

 - The `WHERE` clause is optional.
-The clause is used to select a subset of rows that match
+The clause is used to select a subset of rows
-  the predicate.
+  that match the predicate.
 If omitted, all rows are retrieved.
 - The `ORDER BY` clause is optional.
-The clause is used to sort the result set based on
+The clause is used to sort the result set
-  the order of one or more columns.
-If omitted, the row order is determined by the DBMS.
+  based on the order of one or more columns.
+If omitted, the row order is
-  While some use  a default order based on the primary key, PostgreSQL displays rows in
+  determined by the DBMS.
+While some use a default order based on the primary
-  chronological order of insertions and updates.
+  key, PostgreSQL displays rows in chronological order of insertions and
+  updates.
 - The `LIMIT` clause is optional.
-The clause restricts the number of rows displayed in the result.
+The clause restricts the number of rows
+  displayed in the result.

-## Table Setup  (Code Along)
+## Table Setup

 We will work with the same `pet` table from the previous lesson.
+Copy and
-Copy and execute the following SQL statements in the **pgAdmin**
-query tool to ensure we are starting with the same of rows.
+execute the following SQL statements in the **pgAdmin** query tool to ensure we
-Note that we've added two additional dogs, a Poodle and a YorkiePoo.
+are starting with the same of rows.
+Note that we've added two additional dogs, a
-We will do some pattern matching using their breed names.
+Poodle and a YorkiePoo.
+We will do some pattern matching using their breed
+names.

 ```sql
 DROP TABLE IF EXISTS pet;